Inputs#

 Parameters:

-• bt (compute_biotuner) – A biotuner object on which peaks_extraction has been called.
+• bt (compute_biotuner) – A fitted biotuner object on which peaks_extraction has been called.

 • equave (float, default=2.0)